 Waste to landfill

-In the year to June 2022, the city sent 232,000 tonnes of general waste to Kate Valley landfill.
-This is around 39% higher than the pre-earthquake volume of 167,500 tonnes in 2010, which was the first year after the 3 bin system was introduced which resulted in a 20% decrease.
-Waste to landfill after the earthquakes peaked in 2015 with 238,300 tonnes due to the rebuild, and declined annually until 2020.
-Waste per person peaked in 2006 at 739 kg per person, and has since declined to 596 kg per person in 2022.
+In the year to June 2023, the city sent 244,000 tonnes of general waste to Kate Valley landfill.
+This is around 46% higher than the pre-earthquake volume of 167,500 tonnes in 2010 (the first year after the 3 bin system was introduced, resulting in an initial decrease as recycling and organics were now collected separately).
+Waste to landfill after the earthquakes peaked in 2015 at 238,300 tonnes due to the rebuild, and declined annually until 2020.
+Waste per person peaked in 2006 at 739 kg per person, and has since declined to 615 kg per person in 2023.

 Mixed Result